wpcodefactory/product-excel-import-export-for-woocommerce/readme.txt

 * IMPORT PRODUCT CATEGORIES with Images: you are able to import multiple product categories individually from product creation along with uploading Product Category Image.
 This allows you to complete your work a lot quicker, without missing out on important stuff such as e-shop categories.
 * DELETE CATEGORY TERMS THROUGH EXCEL FILE
 * HTML SUPPORT for PRODUCT DESCRIPTION - directly from an excel column you can right html to import as content for your product description.
 As simple as that!
-* HTML SUPPORT for PRODUCT EXCERPT - directly from an excel column you can right html to import as content for your product exceprt.
+* HTML SUPPORT for PRODUCT EXCERPT - directly from an excel column you can right html to import as content for your product excerpt.
 As simple as that!
 * Set Default Attribute Combination for Variable Products
 * Define custom separator for when importing / exporting multiple values of a field.
 This avoids conflicts with comma separated values , mixed with values with comma as delimiter